KP1709/ScrabbleWordCalculator/README.md

 The word 'knickknacks' exists in the dictionary but there are too many 'k' in the word so it cannot be used in the game.
 This will display the 'Max Tile Limit Exceeded' screen.

 The word 'counterbalancing' exists in the dictionary but the word is more that 15 letters.
 This will display 'Invalid Entry' with a message about exceeding.

+## 🕹️ Testing
+Component tests and end-to-end tests have been created using Cypress.
+Before commiting new code, the end-to-end tests will run and as long as all the tests pass, the commit will be created.
+Husky has been used so this pre-commit check is accessible.
+This will run on every commit so if updating the README, for example, it can be bypassed by adding the flag '--no-verify' to the commit command.
+(This will save me from committing code which I thought was working 😅)

 ## 🔬 Analytics
 This web tool uses Simple Analytics.
 The tool doesn't use cookies so there is no privacy banner displayed.